Admission Status Categories

 An applicant who has not fully met the GPA requirement stipulated by the University may be admitted on a provisional basis.
 A provisionally-admitted student is eligible for a change to regular status after receiving a 3.00 GPA on the first 9 hours of graduate courses at Mississippi State University (with no grade lower than a C, unless one course retake is approved per the Graduate Course Retake Policy).
 The first 9 hours of graduate courses must be within the student's Program of Study.
 Courses with an S grade or transfer credits cannot be used to satisfy this requirement.
 If a 3.00 is not attained, the provisional student shall be dismissed from the graduate program at the request of the program Graduate Coordinator and Academic Dean.
 Academic departments may set higher standards for students to fulfill provisional requirements.
 A student admitted with provisional status should contact the Graduate Coordinator for the program's specific requirements.
 While in provisional status, a student may not be funded through state sources but may hold an assistantship or be funded through non-state funded sources (e.g., extramural grants).

-An applicant may also be admitted with one or more departmental contingencies, requirements the department expects the student to fulfill by a certain deadline.
-Programmatic admission contingencies are monitored by the program and typically involve prerequisite courses or another similar requirement.
+Applicants may be admitted by the Graduate School but still be required to meet programmatic contingencies.
+Programmatic admission contingencies are monitored by the academic department and typically involve prerequisite courses or another similar requirement.

-Contingencies are expected to be cleared within one academic year.
-Students may request additional time to clear their contingencies in writing to their Graduate Coordinator with approvals from the Graduate Coordinator, Department Head if applicable, and Academic Dean.
-The request is then submitted to the Dean of the Graduate School.
-Students that fail to clear their contingencies by the deadlines stated by the program of the University shall be dismissed.
+Programmatic contingencies are expected to be cleared within one academic year or a time frame as specified by the academic department.
+Students may request additional time to clear their contingencies in writing to their Graduate Coordinator with approvals from the Graduate Coordinator, Department Head, and Academic Dean.
+Students that fail to clear their contingencies by the deadlines specified by the academic department are subject to dismissal.

 An applicant wishing to take graduate-level courses may be admitted as an unclassified graduate student.
 This process requires submission of the unclassified graduate application, a statement of purpose, an official transcript verifying the applicant's bachelor's degree, and a $60.00 application fee.
 International students must also submit an English language proficiency score for admission.
 Current and retired Mississippi State University faculty are not required to submit a transcript in order to enroll in a graduate course as an unclassified graduate student.

 Once admitted unclassified, the student may not apply for a graduate degree program for the same semester.
 Up to 9 hours of graduate work earned while unclassified may be transferred to a degree program with the approval of the graduate program.
+Students must confirm eligibility of enrolling as unclassified student with academic department before applying.
 The College of Business does not allow unclassified graduate students to take courses in their college.
 Students must be accepted to a business degree program prior to registering for courses in that college.

 There are limitations to financial aid for students in unclassified status.
 Applicants seeking financial aid should contact the Student Financial Aid Office.